zth855/Patronus/data/PlainText/cc_news/readme.md

-All data can be downloaded from xxx.
+All data can be downloaded by running the `download.py` script in this directory.
-- train.tsv
-- test.tsv
-- dev.tsv